Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Formulation of the Problem

+Let $Y \in \R$ be the outcome of interest, $R \in \{0,1\}$ be the subgroup indicator ($R=1$ for the majority, $R=0$ for the minority), and $\Z = (\X\trans,\W\trans)\trans \in \R^{q+p}$ be the covariate vector, where $\X = (X_1,\dots,X_q)\trans$ are risk factors ($X_1 = 1$ {is the intercept term}) for predicting $Y$, and $\W = (W_1,\dots,W_p)\trans$ are auxiliary covariates that may be informative about $Y$ and the source--target shift but are not included in the final target risk model.
+Both $\X$ and $\W$ can be high-dimensional.
+Throughout the paper, the terms majority and minority refer to subgroup sample sizes rather than to the class distribution of $Y$.
+The subgroup indicator $R$ is assumed to be observed and may be determined by an observed attribute, such as ancestry, sex, age group, or experimental condition.
+In our formulation, $R$ indexes subgroup-specific distributions and target parameters rather than being treated as an ordinary component of $\X$ in a pooled model.

+Our primary goal is to construct a prediction model of $Y\sim\X$ for the minority ($R=0$) in the target population $\Tsc$:

-where $\E\subTsc[\cdot]$ denotes the expectation operator on $\Tsc$, $g(\cdot)$ is a known link function, and $\bar\bbeta\supzero$ is the high-dimensional sparse coefficient vector.
-We do not require the {\em working} model (\ref{equ:target:model}) to hold and define the population parameter $\bar\bbeta\supzero$ as the solution to
+where $\E\subTsc[\cdot]$ denotes the expectation operator on $\Tsc$, $g(\cdot)$ is a known link function, and $\bar\bbeta\supzero$ is a high-dimensional and sparse coefficient vector.
+We do not require the {\textit{working}} model (\ref{equ:target:model}) to hold and define the population parameter $\bar\bbeta\supzero$ as the solution to